jcchurch/APSUUnityCamp/Scripts/Slender/README.md

 # Slender Man

+## Assets to download

 - Download the Standard Assets package.
 - Download a Night skybox.
 - Download a house package.

+## Make the Terrain

 - Make the terrain.
 - Add trees.
 - Add at least one house.
+- Turn off the Directional Light.
+Don't delete it.
+- Turn off the Main Camera.
+Don't delete it.
+- Go to Window -> Lighting -> Settings
-- Change the skybox to night.
+    - Change the Skybox Material to nightsky1
+    - Set the Indirect Intensity to 0.05
+    - Turn on Fog
+    - Set the Fog Start to 0
+    - Set the Fog End to 100.

-- Add the character to the scene.
+## Add the FPSController to the scene.

+- Name: Player
 - Tag it as Player.
 - Give it a flashlight.
+    - Make it a child of the FirstPersonCharacter
+    - Position (0.5, 0, 0)
+    - Rotation (0, 0, 0)
+    - Scale (0, 0, 0)
+    - Spot Light
+    - Range 10
+    - Angle 30
     - Make sure that the flashlight is a little off-center.
     - Give the flashlight the flashlight cookie.

+## Add some variables to the Player's script.

 - Add some variables.

 Code.